armory/docs/content/en/docs/combined-matrix.md

 ## Observability

-{{% alert %}}Armory Enterprise for Armory Enterprises 2.20 and later require the Observability plugin for monitoring Spinnaker.
+{{% alert %}}Armory Enterprise 2.20 and later require the Observability plugin for monitoring Spinnaker.
 Versions earlier than 2.20 use the Spinnaker monitoring daemon, which is deprecated. {{% /alert %}}

 | Provider   | Armory Enterprise      | Note |
 |------------|------------------------|------|